Skip to Content

 Bring the family!

-On Bullock Lake (where you can swim), each of the Cottages have two bedrooms, two bathrooms and a full kitchen.
+On Bullock Lake (where you can swim), each of the Cottages has two bedrooms, two bathrooms and a full kitchen.

 The Cottages on Salt Spring: Check rates and availability